-Prodynorphin mRNA expression in the rat dentate gyrus after cerebral ischemia.
+Prodynorphin mRNA expression in the rat dentate gyrus after cerebral ischemia

 The beneficial effects of exogenous kappa receptor agonists in preventing neuronal damage elicited by brain ischemia suggest a role for endogenous dynorphins.
 In agreement prodynorphin (PDYN) gene expression in granule cells of the dentate gyrus detected by in situ hybridization was drastically but transiently decreased 18-32 h after four-vessel cerebral ischemia for 20 min in rats.
 We propose that decreased dynorphin synthesis and release could contribute to the delayed neuronal death of hippocampal pyramidal cells in this model.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.